mrdbourke/m1-machine-learning-test/README.md

 4. We've now got a shell file capable of installing Miniforge, but to do so we'll have to modify it's permissions to [make it executable](https://askubuntu.com/tags/chmod/info).

-To do so, we'll run the command `chmod -x FILE_NAME` which stands for "change mode of FILE_NAME to -executable".
+To do so, we'll run the command `chmod +x FILE_NAME` which stands for "change mode of FILE_NAME to -executable".

 We'll then execute (run) the program using `sh`.